 In 2006, our non-employee directors were provided an additional choice to elect to receive part or all of their cash compensation in restricted stock units under the terms of the OfficeMax Incentive and Performance Plan.
-Under this plan, restricted stock units are granted to participating directors at the end of each calendar year, and the number of restricted stock units granted to a participating director is determined by dividing the amount of cash compensation he or she elected to have paid in restricted stock units by the fair market value (as determined under the plan) of such units.
+Under this plan, restricted stock units are granted to participating directors at the end of each calendar year, and the number of restricted stock units granted to a participating director is based on the amount of cash compensation he or she elected to have paid in restricted stock units and the fair market value of such units as determined under the plan.
 The restricted stock units vest six months after the date of grant and are payable six months after termination of a participating director's service on the board in accordance with the award agreement.
-For 2006, none of the eleven eligible directors elected to receive their cash compensation in restricted stock units under the OfficeMax Incentive and Performance Plan.
+None of the eleven eligible directors elected to receive their cash compensation in restricted stock units under the OfficeMax Incentive and Performance Plan in 2006.